Kreolwolf1/factory-nodejs/lib/validation/readme.md

 ##Exporting Rules to the Frontend

 You can export the file with your custom validation rules to the frontend.
-For this purpose, you need to use the [browserify grunt][2] task and, at the same time, avoid using any of Node.js specific libraries in the **rules.js** file.
+For this purpose, you need to use the [browserify grunt][2] task and, at the same time, avoid using any of the Node.js specific libraries in the **rules.js** file.

 Take into account that [lodash][3], [util][4], [validator.js][5] and a lot of other libraries and utilities can be easily processed via **browserify**.

-If you would like to apply validator.js rules to the frontend, you can use the next trick:
+If you would like to apply validator.js rules to the frontend, you can use the following trick:

 ```js
 var validator = require('validator');